IvanCastillo1986/cyber-home-lab/Docker.md

 ![start-docker](./assets/Docker-screenshots/start-docker.png)

 # Docker Compose
 This makes managing your applications that implement Docker a little easier.
 You can just create one generic YAML file that will grab the specific containers and services that you need, and spin them up correctly so that they can communicate with each other.

 You will be spinning up a few different containers, and those containers are taking advantage of services from other containers.
 For example, the front-end and back-end will be taking advantage of an OpenSearch container that will be running the OpenSearch service within it.
 So it needs to be able to not only install OpenSearch and get that up and running, but it also needs to communicate with it.

+Furthermore, this YAML file allows a defined environment to be reproducible amongst different instances.
+Organizations can use this image to create a baseline configuration to define every new instance.

 ## Install Docker Compose plugin